rtdev-com/design-patterns-in-c-sharp/chapter4/FactoryPattern/README.md

 # Chapter 4
+For Factory Pattern, start reading on page 118

 ## Factory Pattern
 * Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 It lets a class defer instantiation to subclasses (p 134)